optisizer/CleaningDataAssignment/README.md

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.
   3. Uses descriptive activity names to name the activities in the data set
   4. Appropriately labels the data set with descriptive variable names.
   5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Simultaneously a code book (this document), called CodeBook.md, should be created that:
+Simultaneously a code book, called CodeBook.md, should be created that describes:
-  * describes the variables
+  * the variables
   * the data
   * any transformational work
   * the process to clean up the data